|

 chips from of his $90,000 oak doors with alternating blasts from each

-I have to give that CEO credit – he saw me coming and went straight for
+hand.
+I have to give that CEO credit – he heard me coming and went straight for his canister of pepper spray.
+I casually pointed one shotgun and blew it out of his hands, a couple of his fingertips going with it.

 The CEO sat upright in his chair, holding his bleeding hand and panting